Both ABC and CNN news reports on Moscow’s unfamiliar winter, there was hardly any snow.

 Two-thirds of Russia sits on permafrost, and it is melting away rapidly.
 Russia’s Arctic forest fire during the summer has left sinkholes in places like Yakutia.
 The melting of permafrost worries scientists worldwide as these large amounts of methane and carbon trapped in it could escape, accelerating climate change (llyushina M. & Miller, B., 2020).

 Climate change is indeed already happening, as scientists have been telling us, and the signs are telling, much like the symptoms of a pandemic.
 We are already seeing it.
-Failure to act early through climate adaptation and mitigation will bring more catastrophes and damages in the future.
+Failure to act early through climate adaptation and mitigation will bring more catastrophes and damage in the future.

 Sources: